 In May 2011, the FASB issued amended standards to achieve common fair value measurements and disclosures between GAAP and International Financial Reporting Standards.
 The standards include amendments that clarify the intent behind the application of existing fair value measurements and disclosures and other amendments which change principles or requirements for fair value measurements or disclosures.
-The amended standards are to be applied prospectively for interim and annual periods beginning after December 15, 2011.
-The Company adopted these standards on January 1, 2012 and the impact is not material to the Company's financial results or disclosures.
+The amended standards are to be applied prospectively for interim and annual periods beginning after December 15, 2011 The Company adopted these standards on January 1, 2012 and the adoption of this guidance did not have a material impact on the Company's financial position, results of operations or disclosures.